sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 ## Building a Web App for Collision Injury Prediction Service using Streamlit:

-As an experiment in this project I tried to create an instant Web Application for my Collision Injury Prediction service.
+As an experiment in this project I tried to create an instant **Web Application for my Collision Injury Prediction service**.
 This App was named [Collision Injury Prediction Service Web App](https://share.streamlit.io/sukritishuk/ml_zoomcamp_capstone_project/main) and was built using Streamlit, an open-source python framework for creating web apps.
 Streamlit allowed me to write the app in the same way as my Cloud prediction service code.

 ![image](https://user-images.githubusercontent.com/50409210/145823515-5ed8613f-f9d5-4cf4-9202-e1cd26df3e60.png)

 Below are the steps taken in creating this app:-